-- 116.1.1 When the building official determines a building, structure, electrical, gas, mechanical, or plumbing system, or any portion thereof, is unsafe, as set forth in this code, he/she shall, in accordance with established procedure for legal notices, give the owner, agent or person in control of such building, structure, electrical, gas, mechanical, or plumbing system written notice stating the defects thereof.
-The notice shall require the owner within a stated time to either complete specified repairs or improvements, or to demolish and remove the building, structure, electrical, gas, mechanical, or plumbing system, or portion thereof. - 116.1.2 If necessary to protect the life, health and safety of occupants, such notice shall also require the building, structure, electrical, gas, mechanical, plumbing systems, or portion thereof, to be vacated forthwith and not to be reoccupied until the specified repairs and improvements are completed, inspected, and approved by the building official.
-The building official shall cause to be posted at each entrance to such building a notice stating: THIS BUILDING IS UNSAFE AND ITS USE OR OCCUPANCY HAS BEEN PROHIBITED BY THE BUILDING OFFICIAL.
-Such notice shall remain posted until the required repairs are made or demolition is completed.
-It shall be unlawful for any person, firm, partnership, corporation or any of its officers, agents, or other servants, to remove such notice without written permission from the building official, or for any person to enter the building, or use such systems, except for the purpose of making the required repairs or of demolishing same.
+- 116.1 Unsafe buildings or systems.
+All buildings, structures, electrical, gas, mechanical or plumbing systems which are unsafe, unsanitary, or do not provide adequate egress, or which constitute a fire hazard, or are otherwise dangerous to human life, or which in relation to existing use, constitute a hazard to safety or health, are considered unsafe buildings or service systems.
+All such unsafe buildings, structures or service systems are hereby declared illegal and shall be ordered by the building official to be abated by the owner, through repair and rehabilitation or by demolition in accordance with the this Code.
+The extent of repairs shall be determined by the building official. - 116.1.1 When the building official determines a building, structure, electrical, gas, mechanical or plumbing system or portion thereof is unsafe, as set forth in this Code he/she shall provide the owner, agent or person in control of such building, structure, electrical, gas, mechanical or plumbing system a written notice of violation stating the defects thereof.
+This notice shall require the owner within a stated time either to complete specified repairs or improvements, or to demolish and remove the building, structure, electrical, gas, mechanical or plumbing system or portion thereof.
+At the option of the Town, the processes and procedures for code enforcement under Chapter 162 F.S. may be utilized to abate a violation under this section.
+If this statutory method of enforcement is invoked, the building official shall act in the role of code inspector to initiate enforcement proceedings, and notice shall be in accordance with the provisions of the Statute. - 116.1.2 If necessary, the notice shall also require the building, structure, electrical, gas, mechanical, plumbing systems or portion thereof to be vacated and/or disconnected, and not reoccupied and/or reconnected until the specified repairs and improvements are completed, inspected and approved by the building official.
+The building official shall post at each entrance to the building a placard stating: THIS BUILDING IS UNSAFE AND ITS USE OR OCCUPANCY HAS BEEN PROHIBITED BY THE BUILDING OFFICIAL.
+This placard shall remain posted until the required repairs are made or demolition is completed.
+It shall be unlawful for any person, firm or corporation or its officers, agents, or other servants, to remove the posting without written permission of the building official, or for any person to enter the building, or use the building or system(s) except for the purpose of making the required repairs or of demolishing same.